wndhydrnt/saturn-bot/docs/task/index.md

 !!! note

-    saturn-bot doesn't remove assignees when the value is set back to an empty list.
+    If the task previously defined assignees and the list is set back to empty then saturn-bot doesn't remove the assignees from a pull request.

 Examples